jarun/pdd/README.md

 - Month can be specified as month number (e.g. Jan - 1, Dec - 12).
 - The absolute difference is shown.
 Argument order is ignored.
 - The end date is excluded in date difference calculations.
 - Hour, minute or second can be omitted.
-Partial inputs are recognized as mm:ss or ss.
+Partial inputs are recognized as `mm:ss` or `ss`.

 ### Examples